article banner

 Concerns

-Like every good feature, context receivers can also be used poorly, which could lead to code that is more complicated or less safe than it needs to be.
+Like every good feature, context parameters can also be used poorly, which could lead to code that is more complicated or less safe than it needs to be.
 We should use this feature only where it makes sense, and using too many receivers in our code is not good for readability.
 Implicit function calls are not as clear as explicit ones.
 There are also risks of name collisions.
 Receivers are not as visible as arguments.
 Using implicit receivers too often can make code confusing for other developers.
 I suggest not using context receivers if they often need wrapping function calls using scope functions, like with.

 // Don't do this context( LoggerContext, NotificationSenderProvider, // not a context NotificatonsRepository // not a context ) // it might hard to call such a function suspend fun sendNotifications() { log("Sending notifications") val notifications = getUnsentNotifications() // unclear val sender = create() // unclear for (n in notifications) { sender.send(n) } log("Notifications sent") } class NotificationsController( notificationSenderProvider: NotificationSenderProvider, notificationsRepository: NotificationsRepository ) : Logger() { @Post("send") suspend fun send() { with(notificationSenderProvider) { // avoid such calls with(notificationsRepository) { //avoid such calls sendNotifications() } } } }